jwalanta/uptime.sh/README.md

 ## URLs file format

-The urls to test are in `urls.txt` file, and are in the following format:
+The urls to test are in `urls.txt` file, one per line, and are in one of the following formats:

 `https://www.example.com`